 The Kasbah Mosque replicates key traits of Moorish design such as its band of tiles.

-Day four was spent in the world's most dangerous taxi cab, an absolute death trap on four wheels which was endeavouring, by defying the laws of physics and engineering, to take us back to Marrakesh.
-It lacked handles, seatbelts and window levers: I thought we'd never make it.
-Within ten minutes of setting off, the bonnet had steam rising out from under it.
-The driver clearly anticipated engine problems, having stashed a huge ten litre bottle of water in the foot well of his driving seat.
-Pulling over, he lifted the steaming bonnet and deployed the water so that we could be on our way.
+Our journey back to Marrakesh was spent in the world's most dangerous taxi cab, a death trap on four wheels which was endeavouring, by defying the laws of physics and engineering, to take us back to Marrakesh.
+It lacked handles, seat belts and window levers: I thought we'd never make it.
+Within ten minutes of setting off, the bonnet had steam rising out from underneath it.
+The driver had clearly anticipated engine problems, having stashed a huge ten litre bottle of water in the foot well of his driving seat prior to departure.
+Pulling over, he lifted the steaming bonnet and poured the water all over the engine so that we could be on our way.
+In doing so, the engine fizzed, popped and steamed even more as if in protest.
 Half way into the journey, he pulled over once again: this time to swap with a driver who was passed some of the Dirhams we had paid.
-It was clear our first taxi driver's car wasn't going to make it all the way back to Marrakesh.
-He'd obviously arranged the half-point pick-up on his mobile during our first leg.
-The changeover would have been fine - had we been warned.
+It was clear our first taxi driver's car wasn't going to make it all the way to Marrakesh and thus had arranged the switch with a friend.
+The changeover would have been fine had we been warned.
 The driver's lack of English probably prevented him from making this known to us.
-We were bundled into the back of another taxi - the driver this time scared the life out of me wearing, as he was, an all-in-one dark brown hooded smock which looked like something the Ewoks would wear in Star Wars.
-This is, I was later to discover, called a Djellaba - the national dress of men in Morocco, which was far less prevalent in Marrakesh than out in rural Morocco and somewhat took me by surprise.
-For a moment we thought we were being ambushed - rich westerners out in the countryside on their own are at the mercy of what these drivers want to do to them!
-Stories of abductions in Morocco resurfaced in my mind... but arrived back in Marrakesh, safe but rattled, we did...
+We were unceremoniously bundled into the back of another taxi.
+Driver number two wore an all-in-one dark brown hooded smock called a Djellaba - the national dress of men in Morocco.
+For a moment we thought we were being ambushed - rich westerners out in the countryside on their own are at the mercy of what these drivers want to do to them...
+Stories of abductions and kidnappings in Morocco resurfaced in my increasingly paranoid mind...
+But arrive back in Marrakesh, safe but rattled, we did...

-Cascades D'Ouzoud: 110m, three tier waterfalls in the province of Azilal.
+Cascades D'Ouzoud: 110-metre, three tier waterfalls in the province of Azilal.

 Standing precariously at the top of the Cascades D'Ouzoud.